zopefoundation/grok/doc/reference/components.rst

 Components
 **********

 ..
 Here we documented the component base classes.
-For the directive possible
+For the directive
-    for each component we document only the specific within its context.
+    possible for each component we document only the specifics within its context.
 We then refer to the directives documented in the directives.rst file.

 The :mod:`grok` module defines a set of base classes for creating new components of different types, that provide basic Zope 3 functionality in a convenient way.
 Grok applications are built by subclassing these components.